TimOrme/sds011lib/docs/understanding.md

     in "unexpected" ways, but these might just be my misunderstanding of it's intended usage.
 Without more official documentation, it's hard to know if the explanations outlined here are actually correct.

+The SDS011 is a small, low-cost sensor created by www.inovafitness.com, used to measure particulate matter in the air.
+It can measure both PM 2.5 and PM10 values simultaneously, and connects to devices over a serial port, or via USB with an included adaptor.

+Because of its size and cost, it is often used on DIY projects with the [Raspberry Pi](https://www.raspberrypi.org/), or [Arduino](https://www.arduino.cc/) boards, though it can be used on many other devices as well.

 ## Features

 ### Pollutants